Pandemic Bread Baking

 What is Japanese Milk Bread?

-Japanese milk bread is an enriched bread made with milk and butter (though not quite as much butter as you would find in a brioche).
-It tastes slightly sweet and has a soft, fluffy crumb that rises tall, and when you tear off a piece, the texture resembles a cheese pull.
-I find the texture of milk bread to more closely approximate that of processed American white sandwich bread than many of the “sandwich bread” recipes I've tried.
-So it's a great homemade sandwich bread option if you are looking for that white, wonderbread-style, soft texture.
-The reason for its soft texture is the tangzhong roux method - a Japanese baking technique that involves cooking a mixture of flour and milk to create a thick paste that is added to the rest of the bread ingredients, as you would a starter.
+Japanese milk bread (sometimes called shokupan or Hokkaido milk bread) is an enriched bread made with milk and butter (though not quite as much butter as you would find in a brioche).
+It tastes slightly sweet and has a thin, soft crust and a soft, fluffy crumb that rises tall, and when you tear off a piece, the texture resembles a cheese pull.
+The reason for its soft texture is the tangzhong roux method - a baking technique originated in China that involves cooking a mixture of flour and milk to create a thick paste that is added to the rest of the bread ingredients, as you would a starter.
 Sandwiches made with milk bread benefit from crunchy elements like slaws or cucumbers or crunchy fried batters to create textural contrast.

 A lot of milk bread recipes call for powdered milk and bread flour.
 Bread flour can be used with this recipe, and if you do the bread will rise higher more easily and the addition of powdered milk does help with softness and flavor - but you can still make milk bread successfully even if you can't get your hands on those ingredients.
 The texture may not be exactly the same as traditional Japanese milk bread, but it is still very soft with a light and airy crumb.
 The warmer and more humid your kitchen is, the more success you will have with all purpose flour.
 If you do use all purpose, make sure to do everything you can to facilitate a good rise by keeping the conditions around the bread warm and moist - I've got some tips for doing that in the recipe!